garrandall/popular-music-data/tracks/motorcycle-patches-huncho-jack.md

 Rip all the money out the plastic (Yeah, yeah!)
 Put it on her tongue and now she dancin' (Pop it, pop it) Gave her everything, now what you asking?
 (No)
-Flip, make it flip, do gymnastics (Ahh)
+Flip, make it flip, do gymnastics (Ah)
 Pop her a bean, unlock the talent (Yeah, yeah!)
 Eat up all the green, taste just like salad (It's lit!)
 .40 on my hip like it's new fashion, blastin'